kandarpck/distributed-public-key-infrastructure-dpki/README.md

     * Truffle interface to compile, build and deploy contracts and test them.

-#IKP Smart Contract
+# IKP Smart Contract
-The below screenshot shows the IKP smart contract and all the functions possible.
+Functions possible with the smart contract

     * Add a detector and register it.
     * Register CAs which can be used by the domain owners to issues certificates.